 Tel: +44 (0)20 8305 4444

 Penelope Roskell combines an international performing career with posts as Professor of Piano at Trinity Laban Conservatoire of Music and Dance, and as visiting artist at Royal Welsh College of Music and Drama.
+She is also the author of the award-winning book The Complete Pianist: from healthy technique to natural artistry, published by Peters Edition.
 She has performed as soloist at major concert halls throughout Britain, including the Barbican Concert Hall, Wigmore Hall, Bridgewater Hall, Queen Elizabeth Hall and Purcell Room.
 She has also travelled widely throughout the world, playing in over thirty countries in Western and Eastern Europe, the United States, Africa, Asia, and the Middle and Far East.
 She plays and teaches a very wide range of repertoire.
 Her first prize at the British Contemporary Piano Competition resulted in numerous invitations to festivals of contemporary music, including eight recitals in Hans Werner Henze’s festivals in Montepulciano and Munich.
 Her performances of Bach, Mozart, Schubert, Schumann and Shostakovich have been particularly acclaimed.
 She has played Mozart Concertos with numerous orchestras, including the London Mozart Players at the Barbican Concert Hall and on tour with Sir Simon Rattle.
 She has also played both Shostakovich Concertos in the Queen Elizabeth Hall with the Docklands Sinfonietta.
 She is also a committed chamber musician and has performed with many distinguished artists.
 Over the last twelve fifteen years she has played piano quintets regularly with the Fitzwilliam String Quartet, and plays in the Roskell Piano Trio with the violinist and cellist from the quartet.
 At Trinity she founded Meridian, a piano and wind ensemble with Trinity professors.
 Her work with dance companies has included a season of solo performances with Twyla Tharp Dance Company at Sadlers Wells.

 For more information, visit Penelope Roskell’s website.